Profile & Biography

 Havas Global Network

-Currently, I serve as EVP of Global Information Design at Havas.
-We are building a new discipline focused on the complex, high-stakes world of health.
-Working with the world's most influential pharmaceutical and biotech companies, we explore how AI and emerging technologies can converge with human creativity to clarify critical health data for physicians and patients alike.
+Most recently, I served as EVP of Global Information Design, where I built a new design practice from the ground up.
+Operating in the high-stakes world of health and biotech, I led teams exploring how AI and emerging technologies can converge with human creativity to clarify critical health data for physicians and patients alike.

 Google Brand Studio